 Do I have to be a resident of Texas to obtain a Texas License to Carry a Handgun (LTC)?

 No. Per Texas Government Code §411.173, legal residents of another state or persons who relocate to Texas with the intent to establish residency may obtain an LTC.
 Those individuals must submit an application, pay the required fees, successfully complete the required training in Texas and submit all supporting documents.
-They also must submit form CHL-6, two passport style photos and a copy of their out of state driver license or state issued identification card.
+They also must submit form LTC-6, two passport style photos and a copy of their out of state driver license or state issued identification card.
 Note, however, that all LTC applicants must be legal residents of Texas or another state.

 How long is the Texas License to Carry a Handgun (LTC) valid?